GETTING TO AN UNCONTESTED DIVORCE SOONER NOT LATER

 Uncontested Divorces Are Most Common

 Uncontested divorces usually proceed on no fault grounds.
 No fault means that the marriage is irretrievably broken and the differences can not be resolved.
 This means that there is no realistic chance that the couple will reconcile.
-Therefore, an individual can obtain a “no-fault divorce” in Connecticut based solely on the status of the marriage.
+Therefore, an individual can obtain a “no-fault divorce” in Florida based solely on the status of the marriage.
 In a no fault divorce, you do not have to prove that the other party committed misconduct, such as emotionally or physically abusing you, committing adultery, or abandoning you.
 The level of proof is very low.
 With the advent of no fault divorce, it is a certainty that the divorce will be granted.
-In contrast, a fault divorce is a divorce based on misconduct, for example, adultery, abuse, or drunkenness.
-While fault grounds can be asserted, it is not common to do so today.